The Golden Child of the spice world

 Now, if you’re planning to boost your sexual health–or reap any of the health benefits of turmeric–there’s something about curcumin you should know.
 Many of the recipes recommending turmeric as the flavoring of a “healing tonic” or curative soup, tea or porridge are using it all wrong.
 That’s not to say that you can’t use turmeric in any dish for flavoring and color.
 But if you’re trying to use turmeric for its health benefits, you should use it in combination with black pepper.

-Using it the right way
+Using this spice the right way

 Why?
 The curcumin in turmeric is poorly absorbed into the blood stream.
 But when it’s combined with a compound in black pepper called piperine, the absorbency increases by about 2,000%!